ovspianist/quartz/content/Currently Using.md

-Here's a list of all software and hardware I'm currently using for my daily life.
+Here's a list of all software and hardware I'm currently using daily.